 To protect investors, a fund’s investment adviser and the adviser’s employees are subject to numerous standards and legal restrictions, including restrictions on transactions that may pose conflicts of interest.
 Like the mutual fund, investment advisers are required to have their own written compliance programs that are overseen by CCOs and establish detailed procedures and internal controls designed to ensure compliance with all relevant laws and regulations.

 A fund’s administrator handles the many back-office functions for a fund.
-For example, administrators often provide office space, clerical and fund accounting services, data processing, bookkeeping and internal auditing, and prepare and file SEC, tax, shareholder, and other reports.
+For example, administrators often provide office space, clerical and fund accounting services, data processing, and bookkeeping and internal auditing; they also may prepare and file SEC, tax, shareholder, and other reports.
 Fund administrators also help maintain compliance procedures and internal controls, subject to oversight by the fund’s board and CCO.

 Investors buy and redeem fund shares either directly or indirectly through the principal underwriter, also known as the fund’s distributor.
 Principal underwriters are registered under the Securities Exchange Act of 1934 as broker-dealers, and, as such, are subject to strict rules governing how they offer and sell securities to investors.

 The principal underwriter contracts with the fund to purchase and then resell fund shares to the public.
 A majority of both the fund’s independent directors and the entire fund board must approve the contract with the principal underwriter.